rossetti/KSLBook/docs/02-Chapter2.md

     sample.writeToFile("erlang.txt")
 }
 ```
 The first line of this code creates and stores an instance of an exponential random variable with mean 10.
 The for loop is **not** generating any random variates.
 It is defining a new random variable that is the sum of 4 additional exponential random variables.
 The defined random variable is used to generate a sample of size 1000 and using the `Statistic` class (discussed in the next chapter) a basic statistical summary is computed.
 Also, using the `writeToFile` KSL extension function for double arrays, the sample is written to a file.
+The results as a histogram are also presented.
 The statistical results are as follows.

 ```
 ID 30